espiondev/source2blender/docs/source/TF2-Vanilla.rst

 .. note::

-    io_import_vmf requires Blender Source Tools to be installed. if you followed the last steps, you should be fine.
+    | io_import_vmf, which has recently been renamed to Plumber, requires Blender Source Tools to be installed. if you followed the steps to install it, you should be fine.
+    | If you downloaded the most recent version of the add-on, you don't need to follow these steps.
+It's been automated.

 *    Follow the same steps to install io_import_vmf as you installed Blender Source Tools.
 *    Click on the arrow to the left of it to open the settings.